Pylons/pyramid/docs/narr/templates.rst

 Using ZPT Macros in :app:`Pyramid`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a :term:`renderer` is used to render a template, :app:`Pyramid`
+When a :term:`renderer` is used to render a template, :app:`Pyramid` makes at
-makes at least two top-level names available to the template by default:
+least two top-level names available to the template by default: ``context``
-``context`` and ``request``.
-One of the common needs in ZPT-based
+and ``request``.
+One of the common needs in ZPT-based templates is to use
-templates is to use one template's "macros" from within a different
+one template's "macros" from within a different template.
+In Zope, this is
-template.
-In Zope, this is typically handled by retrieving the template
-from the ``context``.
-But the context in :app:`Pyramid` is typically a
+typically handled by retrieving the template from the ``context``.
+But the
-model object, and templates cannot usually be retrieved from models.
+context in :app:`Pyramid` is a resource object, and templates cannot usually
+be retrieved from resources.
+To use macros in :app:`Pyramid`, you need to make
+the macro template itself available to the rendered template by passing the
+macro template, or even the macro itself, *into* the rendered template.
 To
-use macros in :app:`Pyramid`, you need to make the macro template itself
-available to the rendered template by passing the macro template, or
-even the macro itself, *into* the rendered template.
-To do this you can
-use the :func:`pyramid.renderers.get_renderer` API to retrieve the macro
+do this you can use the :func:`pyramid.renderers.get_renderer` API to
-template, and pass it into the template being rendered via the dictionary
+retrieve the macro template, and pass it into the template being rendered via
-returned by the view.
-For example, using a :term:`view configuration` via a
+the dictionary returned by the view.
+For example, using a :term:`view
-:class:`pyramid.view.view_config` decorator that uses a
+configuration` via a :class:`pyramid.view.view_config` decorator that uses a
 :term:`renderer`:

 .. code-block:: python